asardaes/dtwclust/cran-comments.md

-## Update to version 3.3.0
+## Update to version 4.0.0
-* Optimizations and bug fixes
+* Refactor for optimizations and bug fixes

 ## Test environments
 * Local GNU/Linux, R 3.4.0